Narrowband Radio Technosignature Search toward 3I/ATLAS with FAST: Data Analysis

 \section{Data Analysis}

-The Doppler-drift search for narrowband signals is performed using \texttt{bliss}\footnote{\url{https://github.com/UCBerkeleySETI/bliss}}, a Python package that implements a Taylor-tree-based de-Doppler algorithm.
+The Doppler-drift search for narrowband signals is performed using \texttt{bliss} \citep{nathan_west_2025_bliss}\footnote{The version of \texttt{bliss} used in this work is 0.0.1rc8.}, a Python package that performs a direct computation of the drift-frequency plane in the drifting signal search.
 A continuous narrowband signal of extraterrestrial origin is expected to exhibit an apparent frequency drift, $\dot{\nu}\equiv d\nu/dt$, due to relative line-of-sight acceleration between the transmitter and the receiver.
-We searched drift rates in the range $\dot{\nu}\in[-2,+2]\,\mathrm{Hz\,s^{-1}}$ and retained detections with $\mathrm{SNR}\ge 10$.
+We searched drift rates in the range $\dot{\nu}\in[-2,+2]\,\mathrm{Hz\,s^{-1}}$ and SNR threshold of 10.

 In our FAST multibeam SETI observations, the central beam continuously tracks the target and is treated as the on-source beam $b_{\rm on}$, while the remaining beams provide simultaneous off-source references.
 We denote the set of each off-source beams as $\mathcal{B}_{\mathrm{off}}=\{b_{\mathrm{off},i}\}_{i}$, where $i$ is the beam number of the off-source beam (here $i$=8, 10, 12, 14, 16, 18).
 For a dynamic spectrum $x_b(\nu,t)$, we run a Doppler-drift search over trial drift rates and record a finite set of detections.
 We define \emph{hit} as any detection returned by the search, characterized by its representative frequency $\nu_0$, trial drift rate $\dot{\nu}_0$, and signal-to-noise ratio $\mathrm{SNR}_h$, satisfying